11 NCERT CBSE Political Science 2 Freedom

 B Freedom from fear.

-Hint: Recall the title of her book of essays mentioned in the text.
+Hint: Recall the title of her book of essays and her specific quote.

 Answer